quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Google QUIC and IETF QUIC.
 These mechanisms will become irrelevant when IETF QUIC is fully deployed and Google QUIC is deprecated.

+Note that other than this appendix, nothing in this document applies to Google QUIC.

 Conceptually, a Google QUIC version is an opaque 32bit field.
 When we refer to a version with four printable characters, we use its ASCII representation: for example, Q050 refers to \{'Q', '0', '5', '0'\} which is equal to